jenkins-x/jx-docs/content/en/v3/develop/faq/issues.md

 If not try create a new git tag on your repository for the next version e.g. if 0.1.2 was the last release, create a git tag of `v0.1.3` then then next release will be `0.1.4`).
 Then trigger a new release via a commit to the main branch.

+Sometimes it might happen that some files will remain from a previous commit or a failed merge.
+Check that there is no `VERSION` file in your root directory that is exporting its value to jx operator.
+Also verify that there is no `export VERSION` in your `.jx/variables.yaml` file either.

 ## My cluster is out of resources

 If your cluster is out of resources and cannot deploy pods: